 LEED or GG is designed to guide and distinguish high-performance commercial and institutional projects, including office building, high-rise residential buildings, government buildings, recreational facilities, manufacturing plants and laboratories.

 LEED or GG for Existing Buildings (EB) helps building owners measure operations, improvements and maintenance with a goal of maximizing operational efficiency while minimizing environmental impacts.

 Program Requirements, Project Certification and Benefits

-Nevada provides a property tax abatement for new non-residential and multifamily residential green buildings, and existing buildings which are renovated to meet certain green building standards.
-There are four levels of certification that a building can receive Certified, Silver, Gold and Platinum.
+Nevada provides a partial property tax abatement for new non-residential and multifamily residential green buildings, and existing buildings which are renovated to meet certain green building standards.
+There are four levels of certification in the LEED rating system that a building can receive Certified, Silver, Gold and Platinum.

-To qualify for the tax abatement applicants must earn a minimum number of points for energy conservation to meet the Silver Level or higher through the LEED or GG rating system.
+To qualify for the partial property tax abatement applicants must earn a minimum number of points for energy conservation to meet the Silver Level rating or higher through the LEED system or 2 Green Globes rating or higher through the GG rating system.
 LEED and GG building rating systems are based on a set of standards for the environmentally sustainable design, construction and operation of the building.
-The abatement amount depends on the certification level achieved and the term is based upon the number of points awarded for energy conservation by the USGBC or GBI for a period up to 10 years.
+The partial property tax abatement amount depends on the number of points awarded for optimized energy performance or energy consumption and the term is based upon the certification level achieved for a period up to 10 years.
 Existing buildings are limited to 5 years and capped at $100,000 per year.

-For full information of Terms of Tax Abatement (NAC701A.280) Click Here.
+For full information of the terms of the partial property tax abatement (NAC 701A.280) Click Here.